Extended phase space thermodynamics of black holes: A study in Einstein's gravity and beyond: Extended phase space thermodynamics in the conformally connected frame: study of (in)equivalence of thermodynamic parameters

-where, the term containing $\chi^{ab}_{(BG)}$ is considered as the background contribution, which is incorporated in order to obliterate the divergence in the expression of thermodynamic volume.
-The similar expression of thermodynamic volume has been provided in the ref \cite{Kastor:2009wy}.
+Since $\chi^{ab}_{AdS}$ is the contribution arising from pure AdS spacetime, it does not have any contribution on the black hole horizon.
+This expression of volume has been provided in the equation (51), which the referee has mentioned.
+Also, this expression of thermodynamic volume resembles to the expression, obtained in earlier literature, such as ref. \cite{Kastor:2009wy}.
 Moreover, as we see in the expression of the first law, as provided in Eq \eqref{1stlawcon}, the mass of the black hole plays the role of enthalpy instead of internal energy.
 Furthermore, the Wald's method is applicable only when there is a Killing symmetry in the spacetime and the BH horizon is the Killing horizon.
 However, for the two conformally connected frames, if there is a Killing vector in one frame, it will be a conformal Killing vector in the other frame and the BH horizon will be the conformal Killing horizon.
 However, if the conformal factor (here $\phi$) is Lie-transported along the direction of the Killing vector (\textit{i.e.} $\lie\phi=0$), the Killing vector in one frame will be the Killing vector in the other frame.
 Thus, in our analysis, we have considered $\phi$ to be Lie-transported along the direction of the Killing vector.
 This is a standard practice and have also been adopted in earlier works (such as \cite{Koga:1998un}).